"- Why should I change? My personality does not vary according to my residence."

 - We are changing direction, said Alym who was observing the control panel.

-The space-shuttle was supposed to go towards the moon where a new base had been built in 1980; but a mysterious phenomenon was altering Faiza 7’s trajectory.
-The direction the shuttle was now on followed an irresistible force attracting it towards Shipwreck-Space.
+The space-shuttle was supposed to go toward the moon where a new base had been built in 1980, but a curious phenomenon was altering Faiza 7’s trajectory.
+The direction that the shuttle was following appeared irresistibly attracted by a force leading them toward Shipwreck-Space.

 Greatly distressed, Alym called out: